dsbernardo-olavo/Car-Price-Predictor/README.md

 🧼 **Data cleaning**

-Since the number of doors included the trunk in the count, cars with three doors were classified as two‑door cars, and cars with five doors were classified as four‑door cars.
+Since the number of doors included the trunk in the count, cars with three doors were classified as **two‑door cars**, and cars with five doors were classified as **four‑door cars**.

 🔮 **Prediction**
 <p align="center">